-Before we go any further, a quick heads-up: if you click through to one of the apps I mention and end up buying a subscription, I earn a commission.
-It doesn't cost you anything extra.
-I only write about tools I’ve actually paid for and used between client deadlines—including the ones I eventually dumped.
-You can find the full disclosure on the editorial policy page.
+Heads up before you dig in: when you click through to one of the language apps or subscription services I link to here and end up paying for it, I earn a commission at no extra cost to you.
+I only write up apps I have actually paid for and used long enough to form a real opinion — including the ones I eventually cancelled.
+You can find my full disclosure on the editorial policy page.

 The High Cost of Subscription Fatigue

-Last month, the reality of my 'app-hopping' hit me hard.
+A few weeks ago, the reality of my 'app-hopping' hit me hard.
 I walked into the local Italian deli on Regent Street, intending to be impressive.
 I opened my mouth to ask for butter and accidentally used the Spanish word 'mantequilla' instead of the Italian 'burro.'
 The clerk gave me a long, silent stare that felt like it lasted a decade.
 It’s the kind of crossover failure that happens when you’re doing five minutes of three different languages a day without any real depth.
+I realized I needed a course, not a collection of digital flashcards.

 The Experience: Audio-First and Dishwasher Steam

 The core of Rocket Languages is their Interactive Audio lessons.
 They are long—usually about 20 to 30 minutes—which is a massive departure from the 2-minute 'match the picture' drills I was used to.
-I started a routine in late November: I’d put on my headphones while doing the evening dishes.
-I distinctly remember the damp heat of the dishwasher steam hitting my face while I repeated 'Vorrei un caffè' along with the audio track.
+I started a routine back in March: I’d put on my headphones while doing the evening dishes.
+I distinctly remember the damp heat of the dishwasher steam hitting my face while I repeated "Vorrei un caffè" along with the audio track.
 It felt more like a conversation and less like a vocabulary test.

 UX Friction vs. Pedagogical Success

-Around late February, I hit a wall of cognitive dissonance.
 As a UX writer, looking at the Rocket Languages desktop interface physically hurts.
 It feels like a 2018-era WordPress theme that hasn't quite caught up to the modern world.
 The buttons are clunky, the layout is dense, and it lacks the sleek, dopamine-inducing polish of something like EF English Live or even the 41-language playground of Mondly.
+If I were auditing their microcopy, I’d have a field day with some of the button labels.

-But here’s the thing: as a student, it actually works.
+But here’s the thing: as a student, the lack of polish is actually a feature.
 The 'boring' structure is exactly what I needed.
 Every lesson is followed by a series of 'Language and Culture' notes.
 This is where I have to do the hard work—what I call 'eating my vegetables.'
 It’s pure grammar drills and cultural context.
 I can’t just tap my way through it while half-watching a Netflix show.
 I have to actually read and understand the CEFR-aligned structures they are building.

 If you're trying to decide where to sink your time (and your paycheck), here is how the landscape looks for someone who is over the 'game' aspects of learning:

 - Mondly by Pearson: Great for habit builders.
-At $13 a month, it’s low risk, and the AR/VR modes are fun for spatial learners, though it can feel a bit mechanical.
+At $13 a month, it’s low risk, and the AR/VR modes are fun for spatial learners.
+I still use it for vocabulary building when I only have three minutes between client calls.

 Mid-Month Admissions and the 60-Day Safety Net

-I’ll be honest: there was a stretch the week after Christmas where I didn't open the app once.
+I’ll be honest: there was a stretch in late April where I didn't open the app once.
 The invoicing for my freelance clients got backed up, and the last thing I wanted to do was 'eat my vegetables' in the form of Italian verb conjugations.
 With a subscription app, that week would have felt like lighting money on fire.
-With Rocket, the lessons were just... there.
+With Rocket Languages, the lessons were just... there.
 Waiting for me.
 No 'streak' had been broken because I wasn't playing a game; I was taking a course.

 They also offer a 60-day money-back guarantee, which is incredibly generous.
-Most apps give you seven days, which isn't even enough time to get past the 'hello, my name is' phase.
+Most apps give you seven days, which isn't even enough time to get past the "Ciao, come ti chiami?" phase.
 Having two months to decide if the audio-first style works for you takes the pressure off the high upfront cost.
+I’ve seen Rocket vs Mondly comparisons before, but the guarantee is really what makes the 'ownership' model feel safe for someone who is prone to quitting.

 Final Thoughts from the Madison Lakefront

-As we head into early May, I’m finally feeling a sense of 'conversation comfort' that I never got from just tapping buttons.
+As we head into mid-June, I’m finally feeling a sense of 'conversation comfort' that I never got from just tapping buttons.
 I’m not 'fluent'—I still avoid that word the way some people avoid the word 'moist'—but I can survive an airport or a deli without a linguistic breakdown.
 I even managed to explain to a neighbor that I was studying Italian because of my grandmother without having to look up every third word.
+I didn't even use a single Spanish word during the entire exchange.

 Rocket Languages isn't the flashiest tool in my digital shed.
-It doesn't have a cute mascot that threatens me when I forget to study.
+It doesn't have a cute mascot that sends me passive-aggressive push notifications at 9 PM.
 But for someone who is tired of the subscription treadmill and wants a course that actually stacks lessons in a logical, retainable way, it’s the best investment I’ve made in years.
-If you’re ready to move past the 'game' phase and actually start speaking, I’d suggest giving Rocket Languages Italian a serious look.
 It might be time to finally buy the course instead of just renting the habit.
+If you're ready to stop playing games and start speaking, I'd suggest giving Rocket Languages Italian a serious look.
+Your future self at the deli counter will thank you.